vojtechruz/vojtechruzicka-blog/changelist.md

 - updated springfox version
 - updated key promoter article with new info and screenshots
 - Merged tags and archives pages as they were the same

+7.9.
+- fixed mistake and typo in spring boot runtime version article